montymxb/latria/README.md

 make linux
 ```

 Now for windows there is an alternate Makefile provided specially for nmake.
-You can invoke it and build for windows as follows (Note you will need to install VS and have access to a Developer Command Prompt to build from)
+You can invoke it and build for windows as follows (Note you will need to install Visual Studio and have access to a Developer Command Prompt to build from)
 ```
 nmake /F NMakeFile latria
 ```